 # Complaint Feedback Loops and ARF

-> Feedback loops tell senders when subscribers mark email as spam, usually through email delivery service or mailbox-provider reports.
+> Feedback loops tell senders when subscribers mark email as spam.
+These reports usually come from an email delivery service or mailbox provider.

 - Human page: https://mailrith.com/guides/complaint-feedback-loops-and-arf